stacks-network/docs/src/pages/stacks-blockchain/wire-format.md

 ## Payload Format

-Each Blockstack transaction in Bitcoin describes the name operation within an `OP_RETURN` output.
+Each Stacks transaction in Bitcoin describes the name operation within an `OP_RETURN` output.
 It encodes name ownership, name fees, and payments as `scriptPubKey` outputs.
 The specific operations are described below.

 Each `OP_RETURN` payload _always_ starts with the two-byte string `id` (called the "magic" bytes in this document), followed by a one-byte `op` that describes the operation.